 Rock Region METRO offers disability and discount fares for fixed route bus service to persons with disabilities, persons 65 and older, Medicare recipients, students (defined as persons 12 or older who are enrolled in a public, private or charter middle, junior high or high school, including home school programs) and instructors who provide transit training to riders.
 Click here for the Disability Discount Fare Application (for disability-based discounts).
 Click here for the Discount Fare Application (for Medicare-, age- and student-based discounts).
 This form is also available at the River Cities Travel Center, 310 E. Capitol Ave., Little Rock.
 Riders approved for a disability or discount fare pass will be issued a photo ID by Rock Region METRO and will be required to show the ID on each boarding to receive discounted fares.
 Please Note: To keep the pass sales line moving efficiently at the travel center during peak travel times, the travel center will only accept discount fare pass applications and make discount fare application photo IDs between 9 and 11 a.m. and 2 and 4 p.m.
 The METRO team may take up to five business days to process discount fare applications.

 Rock Region METRO has fare agreements with the UA – Little Rock, UA – Pulaski Technical College and Shorter College that allow full-time enrolled students to ride for “free” (with a pass paid for by the respective universities/college).
-METRO also has a fare agreement with the Little Rock School District for all high school students attending one of the five district high schools (Hall, Central, Parkview, Southwest and West), with eStem Schools that allows all eStem students and staff members to ride; and with Lisa Academy for all Corporate Hill West campus) students and West High School (Markham & Hughes campus) students to ride.
+METRO also has fare agreements with the Little Rock School District for all high school students attending one of the five district high schools (Hall, Central, Parkview, Southwest and West), with eStem Schools that allows all eStem students and staff members to ride; and with Lisa Academy for all Corporate Hill West campus) students and West High School (Markham & Hughes campus) students to ride.
 Learn more by visiting our Frequently Asked Questions section and clicking on Fares & Passes, then Student Passes.